mikesturm/YFL-site/_posts/2016-04-04-oblique-week-13.md

 My soliloquy above was an attempt to show exactly how a blank is *already* valuable.
 It's valuable because it puts you face to face with your potential as a creator---your nearly unlimited potential.

 Now obviously, you probably can't just act as if a blank document, presentation, recording, or canvas is your newest work---that's been done in pretty much every medium.
-But I think the point here is that there are two areas of focus when you're working on creative stuff: the frame and then piece.
+But I think the point here is that there are two areas of focus when you're working on creative stuff: the frame and the piece itself.
 This strategy urges you to focus on the frame---and make it *exquisite*.

 A frame is a wide concept, meaning that it can be so many things when it comes to creative work.
 The frame is the presentation---that which focuses people's minds on what's being presented.
 In a way, how your work is framed is tremendously powerful---it's a chance for you as the creator to further express what you're trying to express by almost *making* people look at your work in a certain way, from a certain angle, in a certain order.